 MKT 4420 Sales Management (3) Management aspects of selling with emphasis on the role of the supervisor in the sales field.
-Prerequisites: MKT 3405; admission to BS in Business Administration for undergraduate students or department chair approval for graduate students.
+Prerequisites: MKT 3405; admission to B.S. in Business Administration for undergraduate students or graduate status.

 MKT 4430 Marketing Distribution (3) Methods and strategies used in distributing products including the design of channels and the activity performed by channel members to facilitate efficient movement of goods.
-Prerequisites: MKT 3405; admission to BS in Business Administration for undergraduate students or department chair approval for graduate students.
+Prerequisites: MKT 3405; admission to B.S. in Business Administration for undergraduate students or graduate status.
 MKT 4440 Seminar in Marketing (3) Analysis of current issues and problems in marketing with emphasis on new theoretical and methodological developments.
-Prerequisites: MKT 3405; admission to B.S. in Business Administration for undergraduate students or department chair approval for graduate students.
+Prerequisites: MKT 3405; admission to B.S. in Business Administration for undergraduate students or graduate status.

 MKT 4450 Integrated Marketing Communication (3) The determination of the correct blend of advertising, personal selling, sales promotion, reseller support, and publicity.
-Prerequisites: MKT 3405; admission to BS in Business Administration for undergraduate students or department chair approval for graduate students.
+Prerequisites: MKT 3405; admission to B.S. in Business Administration for undergraduate students or graduate status.

 MKT 4460 International Marketing (3) Marketing policies and practices in foreign trade.
-Prerequisites: MKT 3405; admission to BS in Business Administration for undergraduate students or department chair approval for graduate students.
+Prerequisites: MKT 3405; admission to B.S. in Business Administration for undergraduate students or graduate status.

 MKT 4470 Marketing Research (3) Applications of research methods to the problems of marketing.
-Prerequisites: MKT 3405; admission to BS in Business Administration for undergraduate students or department chair approval for graduate students.
+Prerequisites: MKT 3405; admission to B.S. in Business Administration for undergraduate students or graduate status.
 MKT 4480 Special Projects in Marketing (1-3) Individualized or group study under supervision of department faculty.
-May be repeated for a maximum of 6 semester hours.
-Prerequisites: Department chair approval.
+Prerequisite: Department Chair approval.
 MKT 5400 Marketing Strategy (3) Managerial techniques applied to the marketing functions of organizations; strategic implications of decision making with case study applications.
-Prerequisites: admission to MBA program and consent of graduate adviser.
+Prerequisites: admission to M.B.A. program and consent of graduate adviser.